Flexbox Examples: Most Common Layouts (+ Illustrations)

 You need to master both Flexbox and CSS Grid in order to professionally build modern websites & web apps.
 If you haven't mastered both of them yet, I highly recommend going through my CSS Course.

-To 'unlock' the functionalities of Flexbox, simply pick an element and use display: flex
+To 'unlock' the functionalities of Flexbox, simply pick an element and use display: flex:

 This will give you the default layout.

-is the flex-container and its direct child elements are called the flex-items.
+The element with display: flex is the flex-container and its direct child elements are called the flex-items.

 The flex-items are laid out horizontally next to each other in the default layout.